Table of Contents

 Perhaps you discover that some areas of your site could better support why you are building it.
 Look for places where you could better advertise a product or service.
 Ensure your content is effectively crosslinked, connecting related content for ease of use.
 Add an option for newsletter sign-up so users can learn more.
 These little things can easily be overlooked when you plan and design website pages, and they are often hard to identify until the end.

 Perhaps the optimizations that you need are off-site.
 Maybe it is less about improving the experience and more about attracting the right users to experience it.
 If this is the case, you may want to consider revisiting your code.

 Back when you were planning your SEO, you may have included schema markup in the process you took to design a website page; but if you didn’t, now is the time to do so.
 By using schema markup, you can dramatically improve the effectiveness of your search results.
 While search engine optimization focuses on appearing in search results, schema focuses on ensuring the correct information is there to show.
 Users that land on your site are more likely to have a better experience if where they ended up matches their expectations.

 Schema markup uses a standardized vocabulary that has been agreed upon by the major search engines.
 It doesn’t require any additional coding knowledge – everything is written in HTML.
 You can view a full glossary on Schema.org.

 After they’ve left…

 The experience of one user, provides useful data on how to improve the experience of the next so it is imperative that you use website tracking to measure the results.
-Before the site goes live, (as you design website pages) install tracking opportunities such as Google Analytics to monitor the user experience.
+Before the site goes live, (as you design website pages) Erica Stacey from Scout Digital Training says it’s crucial that you install tracking opportunities such as Google Analytics to monitor the user experience.

 Use the “site search” option to see which pages (or other types of content) users are seeking.
 Depending on how hard you look, you may be able to discover much more than the most popular content.
 Sometimes it is what users aren’t finding that deserves most of your attention.